 A significant portion of the U.S. has experienced severe drought conditions over the past few years and this could have negative short-term impacts on U.S. agriculture generally, including less crop production, increased competition for farmland due to distressed sales and lower farm income.
 Such conditions could have a materially adverse impact on our farming operations on our farms or longer-term effects on the U.S. agricultural industry generally.
 In addition, farms located near rivers or other water sources may be more susceptible to floods and drainage problems in periods of sustained rains.
 Our farms may also be vulnerable to crop disease, pests and other contaminants.
-Damages to tenants' and borrowers crops from drainage issues, crop disease or pests may vary in severity and effect, depending on the stage of production at the time of the drainage issue, infection or infestation, and, with respect to infestation or infection, the type of treatment applied and climatic conditions.
+Damages to farmers' crops from drainage issues, crop disease or pests may vary in severity and effect, depending on the stage of production at the time of the drainage issue, infection or infestation, and, with respect to infestation or infection, the type of treatment applied and climatic conditions.
 The costs to control infestations vary depending on the severity of the damage and the extent of the plantings affected.
 These drainage issues or infestations can increase the costs and decrease the revenues of our tenants and borrowers.
 Farmers may also incur losses from product recalls, fines or litigation due to other contaminants that may cause food borne illness.
 It is difficult to predict the occurrence or severity of such product recalls, fines or litigation as well as their impact upon our tenants.
+Health crises such as the COVID-19 pandemic may also impact our farmers, including, for example, by disrupting their supply chains, market access, or availability of seasonal labor.